October 9, 2020

 - Resist the temptation to add a blog.
 At least at the start.
 Save this idea for the future when the business is running smoothly and you have the time and budget to expand your website.

 - Only include the number of pages that you really need to communicate your service.
 A 3-page website will cost far less than a 6 or 7-page website.
-Renegade Interiors is a good example of this approach.
+De Havilland Gin is a good example of this approach.

 - Make sure you know what you want your visitors to do once they land on your website and communicate this to your agency.
 The most effective websites are those that quickly convert viewers into customers via contact forms and buy buttons within one or two clicks.

 If you are a small business that is looking to revamp its website or you are an entrepreneur – perhaps forced by COVID to forge ahead with your own business idea after being made redundant – get in touch and we’ll be happy to take you through our processes and send you a quote for an effective small business website.